 If history doesn’t tickle your fancy, explore the supernatural on one of Savannah’s many haunted tours where you’ll learn of grisly murders and mysteries.
 Savannah is one of the most haunted cities in America, after all.
 You can even see the places that inspired some of your favorite movies including “Forest Gump” and “Midnight in the Garden of Good and Evil.”
 Whatever your taste, Savannah has something for everyone.

 The best thing about Savannah is its great weather, which allows for exploring the city dressed comfortably most the year rather than being bundled up in layer after layer.
 Walking around Savannah’s romantic, moss-draped squares is the perfect way to spend a day with your love, and the warm weather makes it all the more enjoyable.

 If you prefer the beach, then Savannah has that covered too.
 Just a 20-minute ride outside the city will take you to Tybee Island.
-In fact, locals know it as Savannah’s beach, and it’s also very LGBT-friendly.
+In fact, locals know it as Savannah’s beach and it’s also very LGBTQIA+-friendly.
 You don’t have to choose one or the other and that’s the beauty of having your holiday in Savannah.

-LGBT travelers often choose destinations based on how safe and welcome they feel while visiting.
+LGBTQIA+ travelers often choose destinations based on how safe and welcome they feel while visiting.
 This is a legitimate concern and one that’s never really been an issue for Savannah.
-Everyone is welcome in Savannah regardless of identity and that makes this Southern city an unexpected gem for LGBT travelers.
+Everyone is welcome in Savannah regardless of identity and that makes this Southern city an unexpected gem for LGBTQIA+ travelers.
 With so much to do and see, Savannah has much to offer.

-A trip to Savannah means you can have both the sophistication of a modern city and the charm of the Old South with progressive attitudes that make it all the more enjoyable.
+A trip to Savannah means you can have both the sophistication of a modern city and the charm of the south with progressive attitudes that make it all the more enjoyable.
 So, next time you're considering destinations for your gaycation, keep Savannah on your mind.